 Are You After A Food and Wine Vacation in Australia?

 For a food and wine vacation, you are well-catered to Down Under.

 Or, you can drop into a country pub where you’ll be welcomed by the locals and can try one of their boutique beers.

-Australia is the island nation, so a coastal vacation is a popular option.
-With a stunning coastline of white sandy beaches and abundant water activities, Australia is the iconic beach destination.
+Australia is an island nation, so a coastal vacation is a popular option.
+With a stunning coastline of white sand beaches and abundant water activities, Australia is an iconic beach destination.